IBMStreams/streamsx.documentation/docs/4.1/messaging/kafka-operators-getting-started.markdown

 	`use com.ibm.streamsx.messaging.kafka::KafkaConsumer;`
 4. Add a toolkit dependency on the Messaging toolkit in your application.
 You can do this by editing the application dependency in Streams Studio, or by editing the info.xml for the application (if you start with an sample from the messaging toolkit, this step is already done for you).
+[Sam:  toolkit dependency should be added before use statements are added.
+This allows user to have content assist when typing in use statements.]

 5. The Kafka Producer and Kafka Consumer require that either the propertiesFile parameter or the KafkaProperty parameter are set.
 The KafkaConsumer operator also requires that the topic parameter be specified, while the KafkaProducer can either get the topic as a parameter or an incoming attribute.

+`[Sam:  I find this confusing in that we are mixing KafkaProducer and KafkaConsumer together.
+A tutorial is not a post, and should provide step-by-step instructions on how to get sometihng going.
+Therefore, I suggest that we add the following flow to this tutorial:
+    * Provide for an application to read messages from a Kafka server - I think this is majority of the use cases.
+    * Provide a separate application to send messages to the first application via a Kafka server.
+Instead of providing a high-level overview, please provide more detailed instructions and explanations.]`

 Here is the sample beacon and KafkaProducer code from the <a target="_blank" href="https://github.com/IBMStreams/streamsx.messaging/tree/master/samples/KafkaSample">KafkaSample</a>:

 	<pre><code>//create some messages and send to KafkaProducer